nehemuel/nehemuel/README.md

 👋 **Hi!**

 I am a Computer Science student at PUCMM, currently working as a Technical Support at Importadora La Plaza, where I’m gaining hands-on experience in troubleshooting and system maintenance.
-Passionate about technology, innovation, and contributing to Open Source Projects
+Passionate about technology, innovation, and contributing to Open Source Projects.

 ### 🌱 What I'm Working On